 Bloomington Illinois Nursing Home Abuse Lawyers

-If your parent, grandparent or spouse has been injured or harmed while residing at Westminster Village, call Rosenfeld Injury Lawyers now.
+If your parent, grandparent or spouse has been injured or harmed while residing at Westminster Village, call Rosenfeld Injury Lawyers LLC now.
 Let our skilled Bloomington attorneys file and handle your financial compensation claim against all those who caused your loved one harm.
 Our years of experience ensures a successful resolution.

 We encourage you and your family to contact our McLean County elder abuse law office today by calling (888) 424-5757 to schedule your appointment for a complimentary claim review.
 There is no need to make an upfront payment because we accept all nursing home claims for compensation on contingency.